-Seeing it empty like the home office, she turned around sharply, and noticed the light in the second bathroom on and the door partly open.
+Seeing it empty like the home office, she turned around sharply and noticed the light in the second bathroom on and the door partly open.
 She listens more closely, noticing that the whimpers are indeed coming from the bathroom.

-She paused outside the door, debating on whether or not to go in.
+She paused outside the door, debating whether or not to go in.
 But she and Harry had been dating, technically, since her fifth year, Harry's sixth.
 In that time, minus the period they were separated due to the war and Harry being in on the run, she had taken care of him whenever he got sick.

-From the stomach flu he came down with early in his sixth year to the horrible cold, he gotten back in the spring and all the migraines, stomach aches, and many bouts of the stomach flu in between.
+From the stomach flu he came down with early in his sixth year to the horrible cold, he got back in the spring and all the migraines, stomach aches, and many bouts of the stomach flu in between.
 She had seen him at his worse.
 While he told her that he didn't want her seeing him like this, while at the same time all but begging for her to stay with him.
 She's taken care of him, even after she graduated from Hogwarts and was able to be Harry's primary emergency contact in case Harry got sick or injured on the job.

-She was on first name bases with the ministry matron, if that told her anything.
+She was on first name bases with the ministry matron if that told her anything.

 She leaned over to press her ear to the door and the noises are indeed Harry whimpering.
 She's heard it so much over the years that she recognized it instantly and wanted nothing more but to make whatever was paining Harry to go away.